 It’s like I’m in your head, right?

 As multi-passionate peeps, we want to do All The Things and we want to do them NOW.
-But we have to chill the hell out and remember: When we’re saying Yes to something, it means we have to say No(t Now) to something else.
+But, we have to chill the hell out and remember: When we’re saying Yes to something, it means we have to say No(t Now) to something else.
 Your bigger vision can and will happen – but not yet.
 Start with one or two focused offers and remember that you’ll grow from there.

-Bonus good news: being an entrepreneur in and of itself is a very Renaissance Soul-friendly career.
+Bonus good news: being an entrepreneur in and of itself is a very multi-passionate-friendly career.
 We not only do whatever our clients or customers pay for, but we’re researchers, writers, project managers, marketers, etc. Take comfort in the fact that no matter what business you choose, the chances are it’ll feed your need to have variety in your work.

 Everyone is obsessed with being niched.
 It’s how we’ve been told we stand out in a crowded market and resonate with our prospective clients.
-And I don’t disagree, necessarily, but I do need to add an asterisk to that piece of advice:
+And I don’t disagree necessarily, but I do need to add an asterisk to that piece of advice: